isomerpages/moht-dlc-yiochukang/index.md

 ---
 layout: homepage
 title: YCK Healthy Carnival
-description: "Browse all talks & workshops available for YCK residents. "
+description: Browse all talks & workshops available for YCK residents.
 image: /images/isomer-logo.svg
 permalink: /
 notification: Here's a notification bar you can use!